jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 ## Summary
 This course presents a comprehensive treatment of timeseries data suitable for first- and second-year graduate students in Bioinformatics and Data Sciences.
+The course is arranged as 12 weeks of lectures (2h/week) with 10 weekly homework problem sets.
+Two mid-semester projects will help students develop practical programming skills necessary for accessing and analyzing publicly-available data.
-The course is arranged as 12 weeks of lectures (2h/week) with weekly homework and closes with a machine learning competition focused on identification and annotation of freezing of gait episodes in kinematic data of patients with Parkinson's disease.
+The course closes with a machine learning competition focused on identification and annotation of freezing of gait episodes in kinematic data of patients with Parkinson's disease.

 ## Prerequisites
 Previous coursework in linear algebra and statistics / probability theory.